neckberg/hashdown/README.md

 ### Writing to an .md file
 Use Hashdown's static `write_to_file` method to write to an .md file.

-The php code below will produce the `Twinkie.md` file shown beneath:
+The php code below will produce a `Twinkie.md` file with the content shown beneath:
 ```php
 use Neckberg\Hashdown\Hashdown;